regunakyle/my-discord-bot/README.md

 ## Deployment guide

+This Discord bot is developed with Python 3.11.
+Use the same Python version to ensure maximum compatibility.

 1. Download the whole source code using `git clone`.

 2. Rename `.env.example` to `.env` and put your Discord token inside.